d13ch/Chat/README.md

 ### Features
 - Authentication of authorized users and redirect to login page for unauthorized
-- Authorization for new users
+- Registration for new users
 - Adding new channels
 - Removing or renaming channels created by users
 - Validation of sign up and channel forms